airbytehq/airbyte/docs/integrations/sources/google-ads.md

 1. Get the customer ID for your account.
 Learn how to do that [here](https://support.google.com/google-ads/answer/1704344)
 2. If your access to the account is through a manager account, get the customer ID of the manager account.
-3. Fill out a start date, conversion window, and custom [GAQL](https://developers.google.com/google-ads/api/docs/query/overview).
+3. Fill out a start date, and optionally, a conversion window, and custom [GAQL](https://developers.google.com/google-ads/api/docs/query/overview).
 4. You're done.

 ## Getting Started (Airbyte Open-Source)